Tanq16/blog_site/_posts/2023-05-06-homelab-container-mgmt.md

 portainer/portainer-ce:latest
 ```

-Then access the service on port 9443 and setup a strong password.
+Then access the service on port 9443 and set up a strong password.
 Portainer has the concept of environments.
-The machine that the Portainer container is deployed on is the local environment.
-More environments can also be added and the most common way to do that is to deploy a Portainer image in the other machines which will sync to the main server in the local environment.
+The machine that the Portainer container is deployed on becomes the local environment.
+The most common way of adding new environments is to deploy a Portainer image in the other machines, which will sync to the main server in the local environment.
 The Portainer Agent can be deployed as follows on the other machines &rarr;

 ```bash
 docker run -d \